microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 ### Dynamic Vertex Geometry
 The grass patches are the only objects with dynamic vertex geometry in the scene.
 They are built as patches of grass blades, i.e. 100x100 grass blades, with each blade consisting of 5 triangles generated via a Compute Shader ([GenerateGrassStrawsCS.hlsl](util/GenerateGrassStrawsCS.hlsl)) based on input parameters and a wind map texture.
 The blade generation is based on [Emerald's engine implementation](https://github.com/lragnarsson/Emerald-Engine).
 The grass geometry adds high-frequency detail to the scene making it a good stress test for AO Raytracing and Denoising.
 Rendering of this type of geometry is very prone to aliasing.
 To lower the alias, the grass CS generator generates multiple grass patches, one for each LOD.
 Each LOD has its own vertex buffer.
 The LODs differ primarily in wind strength so that the patches further away move less.
 Each LOD is built as a separate BLAS and there can be multiple BLAS instances associated with each LOD BLAS.
 Every frame, the app maps a grass patch BLAS instance to a BLAS/LOD based on its distance to a camera.
 Therefore, a BLAS instance's LOD can change from a frame to frame.

 Temporal reprojection needs to be able to find vertices of a triangle that was hit in the current frame in the previous frame.
 Since the LOD can change, the previous frame vertex buffers that need to be sampled when calculating motion vectors change.
 This scenario is handled by creating shader records for all cases of LOD transitions for all LODs.
-Then, on geometry/instance updates, a BLAS instance updates its InstanceContributionToHitGroupIndex to point to the corresponding shader records for that LOD.
+Then, on geometry/instance updates, a BLAS instance updates its InstanceContributionToHitGroupIndex to point to the corresponding shader records for that LOD and the LOD transition.

                 // Dynamic geometry with multiple LODs is handled by creating shader records
                 // for all cases.
 Then, on geometry/instance updates, a BLAS instance updates